Unleash/unleash/website/docs/contributing/ADRs/back-end/frontend-api-design.md

 ## Background

-Frontend API (previously known as proxy API) had memory and I/O issues.
+Previous version of the Frontend API (known as proxy API) had memory and I/O issues when a large number of tokens was used.

 To better understand how it worked you need to know that Frontend API is Unleash Node SDK exposed over the API.
-Node SDK allows to plug in a custom repository so that it can fetch the toggles from a database.
+Node SDK allows to plug in a custom repository so that it can fetch the toggles from a database instead of making remote HTTP calls.

 Every time a new Frontend API token was used we created a new SDK client with its own proxy repository.
 Proxy repository was fetching the flags for a project and environment extracted from a token.